Rebooted Aston Martin Valhalla hypercar given new look, V-8 power

 Aston Martin hasn't shown the interior, but the company said to expect an F1-style feet-up seating position though it likely won't be as extreme as in the Valkyrie.
 There will also be more space in the Valhalla compared to the Valkyrie, together with more luxurious materials and convenience features such as Apple CarPlay and Android Auto.
 There will also be modern safety features including matrix LED headlights, an available surround-view camera, adaptive cruise control, automatic emergency braking, and forward collision and blind spot warning systems.

 The Valhalla is now due in the second half of 2023, and both left- and right-hand-drive versions are planned.
-Aston Martin hasn't given an update on how many will be built, but the previous figure was set at 500 units.
+Aston Martin was previously going to limit production to 500 units but instead the car will now become a regular model in the lineup.
+As a result, pricing will also come down from the previous 1 million British pounds (approximately $1.38 million), though Aston Martin has given a final figure.
 Aston Martin also hasn't said if there will be an open-top version of the car.

 After the Valhalla will come the Vanquish, though Aston Martin is quiet on timing for this model.
 What we know is that it will be a hybrid supercar to compete at the same level as new entries like the Ferrari 296 GTB and McLaren Artura.